jorol/processing-marc/extract.md

 ### Extract repeatable fields

-MARC data fields could be repeatbale.
+MARC data fields could be repeatable.
 Use option `split` to create a list from all fields.

 ```
 marc_map(650a,dc_subject,split:1)